-Second, the Freeze Memo authorizes the Director or Acting Director of the Office of Management and Budget to make exceptions from the Freeze Memo's requirements under paragraphs 1-3 "for emergency situations or other urgent circumstances relating to health, safety, financial, or national security matters, or otherwise."
-Please send your OIRA Desk Officer a list of such regulations, if any; the type of regulatory action each regulation is; which paragraphs of the Freeze Memo those regulations should be excepted from; and a brief explanation for each such regulation of the emergency situation or urgent health, safety, financial, national security, or other matter that forms the basis of the requested exception.
+Second, the Freeze Memo authorizes the Director or Acting Director of the Office of Management and Budget to make exceptions from the Presidential Regulatory Freeze Memorandum's requirements under paragraphs 1-3 "for emergency situations or other urgent circumstances relating to health, safety, financial, or national security matters, or otherwise."
+Please send your OIRA Desk Officer a proposed list of such regulations, if any; the type or stage of each regulation; which paragraphs of the Freeze Memo those regulations should be excepted from; and a brief explanation for each such regulation of the emergency situation or urgent health, safety, financial, national security, or other matter that forms the basis of the requested exception.
 The Office of Management and Budget will review your justification promptly and provide further guidance.